Rikidozan/city-in-east-and-southeast-asia/seminars.md

 Find a map of a city in East or Southeast Asia from 1850-1950 that you find interesting.
 Print it out or bring it in on your laptop/tablet for us to look at and be prepared to discuss what you think we can learn about the city from it.
 You can create a printable version with the "Export" button visible when viewing a map in the website's viewer.

-2. Choose a city to focus on for the semester from the list further up in the handbook.
-Poke around on JSTOR, Google Books, and the library to see if there are interesting articles and books on the city.
-Visit google maps and browse the city and street view (if available) for the city.
-Find its major landmarks and distinguishing features (major buildings, rivers, neighborhoods) and be ready to share your observations in class.
-Keep your notes on this for the task week 3.
-Note: The city focus doesn't have to be a city that you write about in your long essay and you can change your city in later weeks.

 ### Week 2 - Historical and Theoretical Approaches to Urban Space

 **Required Readings**